Cartoons-Developers/Cartoons/README.md

 Cartoons is where you make Cartoons.

-You can use adam, eve, boy, girl, bob, and rocky for Comedy World character body types.
+Adam, eve, boy, girl, bob, and rocky are the Comedy World character body types.